 Apart from some parts of the Arctic Circle, the West Antarctic Peninsula is one of the fastest warming areas on Earth.
 The tricky thing to understand is how climate is changing.
-Because Antarctica is a big place, climate change is not happening at the same rate across the continent.
-In some places sea ice is increasing while in others, sea ice is decreasing.
+Because Antarctica is a big place, climate change is not happening at the same rate across all of Antarctica.
+In some places sea ice is growing while in others, sea ice is shrinking.

-Antarctica is a powerful heat sink that strongly affects the climate of the whole Earth because;
+Antarctica strongly affects the climate of the whole Earth because;

 Both the ice sheet and the sea ice are likely to change if temperatures increase, even if the increase is small.

 Antarctica is made up of three main regions:

-East and West Antarctica are separated by the great Trans-Antarctic Mountains.
+East and West Antarctica are divided by the great Trans-Antarctic Mountains.

-The third region, the Antarctic Peninsula, is a California-sized finger of West Antarctica that extends northward into the Southern Ocean.
+The Antarctic Peninsula is a narrow finger of land that stretches northward into the Southern Ocean.

-The greatest changes in temperature have been recorded on the Antarctic Peninsula.
+The biggest changes in temperature have been recorded on the Antarctic Peninsula.
 Temperatures here have increased by up to 3° C since 1950.

 Antarctic wildlife will also be affected by climate change.
-Krill often feed on algae that live underneath sea ice and krill populations have been declining around the West Antarctic Peninsula as sea ice has decreased.
+Krill often feed on algae that live underneath sea ice and krill numbers have been dropping around the West Antarctic Peninsula as sea ice has shrunk.

 During this field trip you will be looking at how climate change may affect marine animals living in West Antarctica and how a change in sea ice could affect marine food webs.
 You will investigate whether sea ice algae is an important source of energy that supports animals living in the Ross Sea, including seals and penguins.